 The problem with chronic inflammation

-This constant inflammation actually produces a significant amount of damage as well, and it is the basis of many chronic conditions, including but not limited to: alopecia, allergies, chronic obstructive pulmonary disease, Crohn’s disease, type 1 diabetes, heart disease, inflammatory bowel disease, multiple sclerosis, osteoarthritis, psoriasis, rheumatoid arthritis, interstitial cystitis, systemic lupus.
-While the signs of acute inflammation include heat, redness, swelling, and pain, the signs of chronic inflammation may not be as obvious, and these can include frequent headaches, brain fog, seasonal allergies, bloating, digestive issues, joint pain, bladder pain, high blood pressure, eczema, fatigue, weight gain, and mood concerns.
-Now, having one of these symptoms does not necessarily indicate chronic inflammation, but having several symptoms could mean there is underlying damage not being addressed; therefore it is important to listen to your body and the signals it is sending you.
+This constant inflammation actually produces a significant amount of damage and is the basis of many chronic conditions, including but not limited to alopecia, allergies, chronic obstructive pulmonary disease, Crohn’s disease, type 1 diabetes, heart disease, inflammatory bowel disease, multiple sclerosis, osteoarthritis, psoriasis, rheumatoid arthritis, interstitial cystitis, systemic lupus.
+While the signs of acute inflammation include heat, redness, swelling, and pain, the signs of chronic inflammation may not be as obvious, and can include frequent headaches, brain fog, pelvic floor dysfunction, seasonal allergies, bloating, digestive issues, joint pain, bladder pain, high blood pressure, eczema, fatigue, weight gain, and mood concerns.
+Having one of these symptoms does not necessarily indicate chronic inflammation, but having several symptoms could mean underlying damage is not being addressed; therefore, listening to your body and the signals it sends you is essential.

-While medicine has its place, there are many alternative approaches we can take to decrease chronic inflammation in our body, including consuming anti-inflammatory foods, removing triggers, taking high-quality supplements, spices, and teas as well as participating in regular stress reduction.
+While medicine has its place, we can take many alternative approaches to decrease chronic inflammation, including consuming anti-inflammatory foods, removing triggers, taking high-quality supplements, spices, and teas, trying pelvic physical therapy, and participating in regular stress reduction activites.

 Inflammation: what does food have to do with it?

-Most of us focus on calories, carbs, protein or fat when we read a food label or decide on which foods to buy; however, there is so much more to consider, and unfortunately much of it cannot be found on the box, can, or bag it comes in.
-This includes both the pro-inflammatory and anti-inflammatory effects food can have on our body.
+Most of us focus on calories, carbs, protein, or fat when we read a food label or decide on which foods to buy; however, there is so much more to consider, and unfortunately, much of it cannot be found on the box, can, or bag it comes in.
+This includes the pro-inflammatory and anti-inflammatory effects food can have on our bodies.

 So how does food promote inflammation anyway?